About Deborah Rankin, RD.

-I went back to the basics, things I learned from my training as a registered dietitian (R.D.) with a Master of Science degree in Biomedical Sciences, plus years of working as a health care professional.
+I went back to the basics, things I learned from my training as a registered dietitian (R.D.) with a Master of Science degree in Biomedical Sciences, plus years of working as a health educator and coach.

 I remembered that what we eat, how we move, and the stories we tell ourselves and others point us either toward exuberance and energy, or exhaustion and struggle.
 Through my rock-bottom experiences I learned how to feel good and enjoy life regardless of circumstances.

 I believe the secret to reducing stress and increasing energy is E + M + C2 .
 Eat nourishing food, Move your body, Connect with yourself and others.
-I’ve made it my mission to help hard-working small business owners, entrepreneurs, and creatives build easy, sustainable habits so you can eat, move, and connect in a healthy way, and still have time for YOUR work!
-It’s a path with much discovery and fun along the way.
+I’ve made it my mission to help hard-working small business owners, entrepreneurs, and creatives make small, sustainable changes that start with where they are.

 Deborah Rankin, RD Scientific Publications